A rigorous three-year accelerated track through medical school for students committed to careers in primary care.

 You must first be accepted into the classic four-year M.D. program.
 You will be invited to express an interest in the ACE-PC program on the UCDSOM secondary application.
 Once accepted to the UCDSOM four-year M.D. program, you may be invited to submit a formal application to the ACE-PC program.

 Residency positions are available in family medicine primary care internal medicine.
 We are working to expand our partnerships to include other primary care and non-primary care careers.

 Students who fail to make satisfactory progress may be moved into the four-year M.D. program.

 You acceptance offer to the four-year M.D. program will not be affected.

-Annual tuition costs will be identical to the tuition costs associated with the four-year M.D. program, with the exception that the first year cost will be slightly higher since ACE-PC students will be starting eight weeks earlier.
+Annual tuition costs will be identical to the tuition costs associated with the four-year M.D. program, with the exception that the first year cost will be slightly higher since ACE-PC students will be starting six weeks earlier.

 You will be eligible for the same financial aid packages offered to the four-year M.D. pathway students provided you complete the financial aid application.
 Students will first receive a financial aid package covering their four years of school at UC Davis.
 Your financial aid package will be revised into the three-year pathway if you are accepted into ACE-PC.